MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 **Released** 8/31/2022

-This version includes the following new features, fixes, and enhancements for the unified labeling scanner and client:
+This version includes the following fixes and enhancements for the unified labeling scanner and client:

 ## Migration from ADAL Library to MSAL Library for Authentication